Newsboy Legion: Seven Soldiers version

 In Grant Morrison's new take on the Guardian in Seven Soldiers: The Guardian, the Manhattan Guardian newspaper has a citywide network of volunteer reporters called the "Newsboy Army".

 Later in that same series, a group called the Newsboy Army was active during the forties in an area of New York called Nowhere Street.
 This group consisted of Captain 7 (an African-American boy in a football uniform), Ali Ka-Zoom (a young stage magician), Vincenzo 'Kid Scarface' Baldi (an Italian boy in an impeccable suit), Chop Suzi (an Asian girl, the team's mechanic), Edward 'Baby Brain' Stargard (an infant prodigy), Little Miss Hollywood (an impressionist, the daughter of Irish immigrants) and Millions (the world's richest dog).
 In their final mission as a team, they are cursed by the Terrible Time Tailor to be given horrible fates to prevent them from stopping his plans for the Harrowing.

 Millions "dies" shortly thereafter.
 It is widely assumed that Cap impregnates Suzi, as his designation after the encounter with the Terrible Time Tailor is "child molester".
 However, the crossword puzzle included in Seven Soldiers #1 implies that Suzi may have given birth to twins, fathered by Baby Brain - despite obvious physical obstacles.
 Cap is subsequently killed by the others.
 Hollywood becomes an alcoholic 'super-impressionist'.
 Ali Ka-Zoom masters genuine magic, goes mad, and dies, and Kid Scarface became Vincenzo the Undying Don, the leader of the L.A. underworld and is killed by the Sheeda.
 Baby Brain survives to found the Manhattan Guardian newspaper.
 Ali Ka-Zoom has shown up alive in 52.
-In Seven Soldiers #1, it is revealed that Kid Scarface/Don Vincenzo actually bathed Millions in the Cauldron of Rebirth, and Millions inherited all of Vincenzo's property after his death, becoming the "Dogfather".
+In Seven Soldiers #1, it is revealed that Kid Scarface/Don Vincenzo actually bathed Millions in the Cauldron of Rebirth, and Millions inherited Vincenzo's property after his death, becoming the "Dogfather".

-The name "Newsboys of Nowhere Street" suggests both the Newsboy Legion and Kirby's later kid gang, the Dingbats of Danger Street.

-Doc Savage

-Big Words' favorite expression of surprise is "I'll be superamalgamated!"
-This phrase was originally used by the similarly polysyllabic William Harper Littlejohn in Doc Savage.

 The New Golden Age

-In the pages of "The New Golden Age" miniseries titled "Stargirl: The Lost Children".
-The Newsboy Legion are among the lost children on Childminder's island.
-They mention to Stargirl their history with Guardian.
+In the storyline "Stargirl: The Lost Children", the Newsboy Legion are among the lost sidekicks on Orphan Island.
+After escaping the island, the Newsboy Legion are brought to the present, as returning them to their time would cause a time paradox.